 - Students pursuing 2-year degrees or certifications

 By receiving a scholarship from the LANL Foundation, students are welcomed into a community of LANL Scholars, alumni and supporters.
-Through generous contributions to the Los Alamos Employees Scholarships Fund, Los Alamos National Laboratory Employees, contractors, and retirees, along with local businesses and community members have contributed to build a sustainable scholarship fund that makes educational opportunities available to hopeful students, many of whom may not have the money, support, or encouragement to attend college.
+Through generous contributions to the Los Alamos Employees Scholarships Fund, Los Alamos National Laboratory Employees, contractors, and retirees, along with local businesses and community members have built a sustainable scholarship fund that makes educational opportunities available to hopeful students, many of whom may not have the money, support, or encouragement to attend college.
 The LAESF Advisory Committee also works to place scholarship winners into internships with a mentor.
 Through these partnerships, the LANL Foundation serves as a leader in private scholarship opportunities in the region and will continue to fund student college and career dreams for decades to come.

-In the past 21 years, more than 1,600 scholarships worth $7.6 million have supported local students attending accredited institutions across the country.
+In the past 22 years, more than 1,800 scholarships worth nearly $8.5 million have supported local students attending accredited institutions across the country.

 The LANL Foundation manages the funds and oversees the program with strong support from a dedicated Advisory Committee of 25 donor volunteers.